pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 # Construct a Supply Chain using the Tanzu CLI

-This topic tells you how to construct a SupplyChain resource using the Tanzu CLI with the Tanzu Supplychain CLI plug-in.
+This topic tells you how to construct a SupplyChain resource by using the Tanzu Supply Chain CLI plug-in.

 {{> 'partials/supply-chain/beta-banner' }}

 ## Prerequisites

-1. Ensure that the [Tanzu CLI](../../../../install-tanzu-cli.hbs.md#install-tanzu-cli) and [Tanzu Supplychain CLI plug-ins](../../../platform-engineering/how-to/install-the-cli.hbs.md) are installed on your local machine.
+1. Ensure that the [Tanzu CLI](../../../../install-tanzu-cli.hbs.md#install-tanzu-cli), and [Tanzu Supply Chain CLI plug-in](../../../platform-engineering/how-to/install-the-cli.hbs.md) are installed on your local machine.

 2. Ensure that Tanzu Supply Chain packages and Catalog Component packages are installed on the Tanzu Application Platform cluster that you are using to author your first supply chain.
 <br>